truenas/middleware/docs/userguide/index.rst

 aliases and other text-based tables of information.
 If a NIS server is running on your network, the FreeNAS® system can be configured to import the users and groups from the NIS directory.

-After configuring this service, start it in Services → Control Services → Directory Services.
+After configuring this service, start it in :menuselection:`Services --> Control Services --> Directory Services`.

-Figure 9.3a shows the configuration screen which opens when you click Services → Directory Services → NIS.
+Figure 9.3a shows the configuration screen which opens when you click :menuselection:`Directory Services --> NIS`.
 Table 9.3a summarizes the configuration options.

 **Figure 9.3a: NIS Configuration**